Table of Contents

 Step 3.
 Right-click USB Root Hub > Properties > Power Management > uncheck "Allow the computer to turn off this device to save power".

-- If your external hard drive is physically damaged or broken, take it to a nearby maintenance center for a manual repair.
+- If your external hard drive is physically damaged, you’ll need to take it to a maintenance center for repair.

-After following the above 3 tips, your computer should be able to detect and recognize your external hard drive now.
-You can try to open the drive and access the data.
+After following the tips above, hopefully, your computer should be able to detect and recognize your external hard drive.
+If that’s the case, you can try to open the drive and access the data.

-If you still cannot access the data, don't worry.
-Move to Part 2 and we'll offer you the best hard disk data recovery software to help you quickly access and restore all valuable data immediately.
+If that’s not possible, don't worry.
+Move to Part 2 and we'll show you how to use the hard disk data recovery software to restore all your precious data.

 See how to restore data from the external hard drive on your own: